 - 19. After the first TSIRC meeting, TSIRC will carry out public notification of the EOI.
-Public notification will go ahead even if the Divisional Councillor and the PBC have no issues with the EOI, so that the community generally has a chance to comment. - 20.
-TSIRC will prepare a notice releasing the name of the Applicant and the address of the land proposed to be leased and will invite submissions from the community about the EOI (Consultation Notice). - 21.
-The Consultation Notice will be published on TSIRC's physical community noticeboard at TSIRC's office, on social media, and on TSIRC's website.
+Public notification will go ahead even if the Divisional Councillor, the Elders' Group and the PBC have no issues with the EOI.
+The public notification is for the community to comment on the EOI. - 20.
+TSIRC will prepare a notice releasing the name of the Applicant and the address of the land proposed to be leased and will invite comments from the community about the EOI (Consultation Notice). - 21.
+The Consultation Notice will be published on TSIRC's physical and digital community noticeboard and on TSIRC's website.
 TSIRC may also decide to publish the notice in other places. - 22.
 The community will have 4 weeks to comment. - 23.
 TSIRC will not accept any comments that are frivolous, vexatious or directed towards preventing an EOI from proceeding without a proper reason.
 This means that if a submission against an EOI is not a genuine and proper submission, TSIRC can ignore it. - 24.
 The public notification process will close after the end of the 4 weeks and no further comments will be accepted after that.